-This document contains guidelines and links to other manuals for the construction of a homodyne or heterodyne interferometer displacement measuring system based on a bare HeNe laser tube and a measurement readout based on a microcontroller.
+This document contains guidelines and links to other manuals for the construction of a homodyne or heterodyne interferometer displacement measuring system using a HeNe laser and a microcontroller-based measurement readout.
 There are kits providing various levels of performance from really basic to something similar to a commercial system.

 Since the lasers and measurement readouts are also available as separate kits, links will be provided to their detailed manuals.
 Only information not available elsewhere will be elaborated on in this document.